 The thing about fertility treatments is that your body is a ticking time bomb.
 Yes, sometimes the wait is inevitable, and yes, there are some of us who will have to accept that being a biological parent is not in our destiny BUT this is your body and you know it like nobody else, and goddamit, this is important, so you need to know what is going on.

-So, as someone who has been on this rodeo a few times, here are some questions I think are essential for you to get a good understanding so that you can help your chances of falling pregnant and work with your fertility specialist to make it happen!
+So, as someone who has been on this rodeo a few times, here are some questions to ask your fertility specialist that I think are essential for you to get a good understanding of so that you can help your chances of falling pregnant and work with your fertility specialist to make it happen!

 What tests do you run to try and diagnose our problem and for screening purposes?

 Will they be checking your thyroid, iron levels and run an ANA test?
 All of these things could be easy to rectify but have a considerable impact on your fertility.
 Will they undertake any genetic testing?
+Will they test your DHEAS levels?
 Will your partner have a sperm test and when they do this testing, will they be checking DNA fragmentation?
 Will they check his zinc levels?
 They should be checking all of these things and more!